whbarndt/whbarndt.github.io/projects.md

 ## Physics Degree Projects

+### Analysis of Simulated IceTop Detector Data to Study the Behavior of Snow Attenuation on Cosmic Ray Signals in the Detector (Fall 2018 - Spring 2019)
+In-Progress

 ### Studying the Properties of the Corona Discharge Phenomena under an Magnetic Field (Fall 2019 - Spring 2021)
 As a part of the UAA Plasma lab, I helped research the properties of the corona discharge under a magnetic field.
 I created simulations and models using the COMSOL software so that it would be possible to compare to our in-person corona discharge setup.
 I was awarded the 2020 Alaska Space Grant Apprenticeship (ASGA) while working on this project.